nonokangwei/Stable-Diffusion-on-GCP/Stable-Diffusion-UI-Agones/README.md

 # Stable-Diffusion on Agones Implementation Guide

-This guide give simple steps for stable-diffusion users to launch a stable diffusion deployment by using GCP GKE service, and using Filestore as shared storage for model and output files.
-For convinent multi-user stable-diffusion runtime management, using the [Agones](https://agones.dev/site/) as the runtime management operator, each isolated stable-diffusion runtime is hosted in an isolated POD, each authorized user will be allocated a dedicated POD.
-User can just follow the step have your stable diffusion model running.
+This guide gives simple steps for stable-diffusion users to launch a stable diffusion deployment by using GCP GKE service, and using Filestore as shared storage for models and output files.
+For convinent multi-user stable-diffusion runtime management, we used [Agones](https://agones.dev/site/) as the runtime management operator, each isolated stable-diffusion runtime is hosted in an isolated POD, each authorized user will be allocated a dedicated POD.
+User can just follow the following steps to have your stable diffusion model running.

 * [Introduction](#Introduction)
 * [How-To](#how-to)

 ## Introduction
    This project is using the [Stable-Diffusion-WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) open source as the user interactive front-end, customer can just prepare the stable diffusion model to build/deployment stable diffusion model by container.
-This project use the cloud build to help you quick build up a docker image with your stable diffusion model, then you can make a deployment base on the docker image.
-To give mutli-user isolated stable-diffussion runtime, using the [Agones](https://agones.dev/site/) as the stable-diffusion fleet management operator, Agones manage the stable diffussion runtime's lifecycle and control the autoscaling based on user demand.
+This project uses Cloud Build to help you quickly build a docker image with your stable diffusion model, then you can make a deployment base on the docker image.
+To give mutli-user isolated stable-diffussion runtime, we used [Agones](https://agones.dev/site/) as the stable-diffusion fleet management operator.
+Agones manages the stable diffussion runtime's lifecycle and control the autoscaling based on user demand.

 ## Architecture
 ![sd-agones-arch](images/sd-agones-arch.png)

 ## How To
-you can use the cloud shell as the run time to do below steps.
+you can use the cloud shell as the run time to perform below steps.
 ### Before you begin
-1. make sure you have an available GCP project for your deployment
+1. Make sure you have an available GCP project with a VPC network for your deployment.
-2. Enable the required service API using [cloud shell](https://cloud.google.com/shell/docs/run-gcloud-commands)
+2. Enable the required service API using [cloud shell](https://cloud.google.com/shell/docs/run-gcloud-commands):
 ```
 gcloud services enable compute.googleapis.com artifactregistry.googleapis.com container.googleapis.com file.googleapis.com vpcaccess.googleapis.com redis.googleapis.com cloudscheduler.googleapis.com
 ```
 ### Create GKE Cluster
-do the following step using the cloud shell.
-This guide using the T4 GPU node as the VM host, by your choice you can change the node type with [other GPU instance type](https://cloud.google.com/compute/docs/gpus).
+Run the following steps in Cloud Shell.
+This guide uses the T4 GPU node as the VM host.
+You can change the node type to [other GPU instance types](https://cloud.google.com/compute/docs/gpus) based on your needs.
 In this guide we also enabled [Filestore CSI driver](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/filestore-csi-driver) for models/outputs sharing.

 ```